Amendment VC152 introduced a more streamlined and consistent approach to the development of residential aged care facilities.

 Why was the project undertaken?

-Victoria’s primary policy objective is to ensure that access to RAC services is available for all those who need them within the communities in which they live.
+Victoria’s primary policy objective is to ensure that access to residential aged care services is available for all those who need them within the communities in which they live.
 By 2051 it is estimated that 27% of all Victorians will be older than 60.
 The middle and outer suburban areas of metropolitan Melbourne will experience the largest proportion of this projected change.

-The control also responds to a series of recommendations outlined in the Managing Residential Development Advisory Committee – Residential Zones Review Report which identified the need for residential zones to provide greater support and flexibility for the development of RAC facilities within existing residential areas consistent with long standing state planning policy.
+The control also responds to a series of recommendations outlined in the Managing Residential Development Advisory Committee – Residential Zones Review Report which identified the need for residential zones to provide greater support and flexibility for the development of residential aged care facilities within existing residential areas consistent with long standing state planning policy.

 What is the policy context?